How Long Do Veneers Last? Are Veneers Permanent?

 - Often the most durable option

-- High stain resistance and enamel-like translucency
+- High stain resistance

-- Typically 10–15 years (sometimes longer) with good care
+- Typically 10-15 years (sometimes longer)

 Composite veneers

-- Commonly completed in one visit
+- Can often be completed in one visit

 4. Lifespan Benchmarks

-5. Are Veneers Permanent?
+5. Are They Permanent?

 6. Risk Minimisation